 In our case, the biggest benefit was the ability to automatically build deployment packages and move them around the environments – thanks to that we were sure what was actually in a given package and what we should pay special attention to during the rollout.
 It was possible because all tasks were present in the same system and assigned to appropriate branches.
 Of course, this particular benefit is a boon only an IT company would see, but it’s a result of something that can be beneficial to other industries as well – a better organized, more orderly workflow.

 Using Confluence and Jira software makes sharing information and project management within your company much easier.
 The more complex the project, the more you will benefit from using these software tools – which is why they are so prominent in the IT industry, where projects often run for months or even years.
 However, in reality, most of the gains described above are universal: easier access to information, better work and project management, or removing tasks that without such software take time, and therefore cost money, can be beneficial for any organization.
 That’s why Atlassian’s solutions can be successfully used in companies in a wide variety of industries and areas.
 If you’re interested in these powerful tools, check out the developer’s official site.
+We also have a very useful guide on getting ready for software projects, so check that article out too!

 Are you looking to outsource software development?